 Another key factor to be taken into account in the highly competitive market scenario is the pricing quoted by the competition.
 The price offered to the consumer by any hotel is most often compared – with other hotels or with different aggregation channels which are known to offer the best rates in the industry most of the times.
 Yes, it is important to make sure that there isn’t a high fluctuation in the price range across different channels in the industry.
 If the competition is offering lower prices than you, it might mean a loss of a significant chunk of your business.
 Thus, it is important to be updated with the industry trends and act in line with them.

-Moreover, the pricing strategy must be in line with the hotel image.
+The pricing strategy must be in line with the hotel image.
 Setting your prices without a thorough grasp of your overall objectives can destroy any brand-building efforts.
 A three-star hotel offering the rates of a five-star property is likely to confuse the customers who might choose to move away, causing a permanent damage, possibly beyond repair.

 The emergence of multiple channels of online booking has led to a greater transparency in the price offerings, helping the consumers in decision-making.
 Any deviation in prices from the ongoing market trend catches the attention of the travellers very soon.
 It is a common behaviour of all consumers to raise eyebrows on any quoted price and to compare the same on different channels with an aim to steal the best offer.
 The online medium has made this simple.